britishdan/greeting-tdd-tutorial/README.md

 > `SpecWithJUnit` brings with it a minimal set of imports and you have to add any additional imports yourself.
 > Read more about [lightweight specs](https://github.com/etorreborre/specs2/blob/master/guide/src/test/scala/org/specs2/guide/LightweightSpecs.scala).

-Let's continue our test by trying to create a GreeterServer class.
+Let's continue our test by trying to instantiate a `GreeterServer` class.

 **/src/e2e/scala/com/wix/GreeterServerE2ETest.scala**
 ```scala